Welcome to Raph Koster's personal website: MMOs, gaming, writing, art, music, books.

 I am going to tell you things that i have never told others before about the origins of MUD.

 I am here because i cowrote the first virtual world MUD.
 Almost all today’s MMORPGs descend directly from them, but that isn’t actually relevant.
 What mattered isn’t that we were first, but that we were unaware of any others.
 We would have gotten virtual worlds anyway, the important thing is that when we did it we didn’t have anything to base it on, which meant we had to establish some principles and guidelines, and form views on what we were making and why.
-Read the rest of this entry »
+Continue reading »

 Richard Bartle Q&A log